easyuc/EasyUC/uc-dsl/README.md

   (which is not allowed to be a component of the real functionality's composite adversarial interface (if any)); the above implies that the simulator simulates the real functionality.

+In either case, all clones must be used.

 The search path for `.uc` and `.ec` files includes the current directory, and can be extended with the `-include` (`-I`) option.
 E.g., `-I foo`